gerbenjacobs/docserv/README.md

 DocServ comes with a default template in `resources/template.html`.
 You can change this template if you wish.

-It is using `go-bindata` so you can either run the `resources/build.sh` script or run go-bindata directly as follows `go-bindata -pkg bindata -o ./bindata/bindata.go ./resources/doc.html` (Note: the package name and output file location)
+It is using `go-bindata` so you can run the `resources/build.sh` script.

 ### Syntax Highlighting